 Any type of lollipop can be used to make your centerpiece.
-Some common types are the basic round pops, with or without the chewy-filled center, swirl lollipops, chocolate lollipops or just plain old fashioned suckers.
+Some of the common types are the basic round pops, with or without the chewy-filled center, swirl lollipops, chocolate lollipops or just plain old fashioned suckers.
 Serve a bouquet of colorful lollipops and you’ll have a room full of sticky faces and huge smiles…guaranteed!

 Insert plain small round pops, or chewy-filled center ones, into a cone shaped piece of foam for an instant tree (as shown in photo).